tomwayson/esri-rollup-example/README.md

 # Esri Rollup Example

 **UPDATE**: This technique demonstrated in this repository will work, but you should probably just use [esri-loader](https://github.com/Esri/esri-loader/).
+Read this [blog post](http://tomwayson.com/2018/01/05/loader-of-the-things-one-library-to-load-them-all/) to find out why.

 ## Life's Too $hort to Use Dojo Build <sup>TM</sup>